Aurender N10 Manual

 It is important to back up your music collection periodically to a separate memory device.
 In the event of drive failure, Aurender is not responsible for any loss of data.
 The drive manufacturer will only replace faulty drives under warranty and do not compensate for any loss of data.

 • Place your device on a flat, horizontal, and stable surface.

 • Keep away from heat sources, such as radiators.

 • Do not stack other products on top of the Aurender.

 • Allow space around the device for ventilation.

 • Do not place inside an enclosed cabinet.

 In the default mode, pressing will power the unit on and completely off.
 In the Standby mode, pressing the front panel button will put the unit into standby, and the unit will turn on instantly.
-In standby mode, to turn the unit completely off, keep the front panel power button depressed until the button light begins to flash and then release.
+In standby mode, to turn the unit completely off, press the front panel power button once so that it wakes up from stand-by mode.
+And then press the front panel power button again.
+The light exterior to the button will start to flash.
 Flashing will stop when the unit is off.
-To switch to the Standby mode, go to the Server Menu under Settings of the Aurender application.
-Scroll to the bottom to find the Standby On/Off button.

 2. Display Menu